Yonom/ByteChannel/ByteChannel.spec.md

 ## Layer 4
 Due to the fact that the protocol's messages are transmitted to multiple receivers in EE, some recipients might not be present from the start.
 This means that messages must be split in meaningful parts so that newly joined users can jump in and participate in the transmission!
 ByteChannel allows the user of the protocol to request the transmission of a byte array.
-This the size of this byte array will be base128 encoded (little endian varint, see protobuf) and prepended to the byte array.
+The size of this byte array is base-128 encoded (little endian varint, see protobuf) and prepended to the byte array.
 This will be passed to layer 3 and eventually sent over the protocol.
 In addition to this, whenever the presence of a new user is detected, a reset message must be sent.
 This is just an empty layer 3 message, and marks the start of the next message.
 A reset message must not be sent if there is no sign of any new users, because of this, new users must at least send a reset message of their own when they join to announce that they support this protocol.